-The CUSTOMERS category asks HOW your organization engages its customers for ongoing marketplace success, including HOW your organization listens to the VOICE OF THE CUSTOMER, serves and exceeds CUSTOMERS' expectations, and builds long-term CUSTOMER relationships.
+The CUSTOMERS category asks HOW your organization engages its students and STAKEHOLDERS for ongoing marketplace success, including HOW your organization listens to the VOICE OF THE CUSTOMER, serves and exceeds student and STAKEHOLDERS expectations, and builds long-term CUSTOMER relationships.

-3.1 Customer Expectations: How do you listen to your students and stakeholders and determine products and services to meet their needs (40 pts.)
+3.1 Customer Expectations: How do you listen to your students and stakeholders and determine educational programs and services to meet their needs (40 pts.)